-- a) Utilization of ASI materials or resources including, but not limited to, ASI Communications Department, ASI social media sites (Facebook, Twitter, Instagram and Snapchat, TikTok) and BeachSync. - b) Posting of any materials on, or affixing to, buildings, doors/door knobs, sculptures, posts, railings, trees, traffic control signs, sidewalks, paved areas, utility poles, vehicles, parking lots, in planted garden areas, newspaper racks, or kiosks. - c) Posting as to obscure previously posted properly placed materials. - d) Banners, stickers or chalking at any time. - e) Using the drought tolerant landscaped area at the West Campus Turnaround. - f) Placing materials in or on the Student Life & Development (SLD) student mailboxes. - g) Placing or posting materials in residence hall mailboxes or on any ledges in a resident's windows and/or the viewing space of residence hall windows, resident's doors, etc. - h) Placing materials on or under doors or distributing materials or soliciting for votes without materials by going door-to-door inside university buildings, including residence halls. - i) Campaigning inside any university building except as noted under, Section V, C. 1 Permitted Campaign Activities above. - j) Campaigning inside the ASI Student Government Office, including wearing campaign materials (ie. Buttons, T-Shirts, etc.), distribution of campaign marketing materials, and the storage of any campaign materials. - k) Using the FCS bake sale/information table location. - I) Posting or distributing material of a negative nature.
-Name-calling, slander, or similar offensive activities are prohibited. - m) Harassing students, candidates or other campaign workers. - n) Bribing votes and quid-pro-quo voting. - o) Campaigning in the vicinity of voting or someone about to vote. - p) Providing electronic devices to potential voters to vote on or asking potential voters to use their own electronic device to vote on the spot. - q) Candidates that are current ASI officers and/or employees may not wear ASI gear in candidate and campaign photos or at election events. - r) Blasting social media platforms, such as Instagram, is considered solicitation.
+- a) Utilization of ASI materials or resources including, but not limited to, ASI Communications Department, ASI social media sites (Facebook, Twitter, Instagram and Snapchat, TikTok) and BeachSync. - b) Posting of any materials on, or affixing to, buildings, doors/door knobs, sculptures, posts, railings, trees, traffic control signs, sidewalks, paved areas, utility poles, vehicles, parking lots, in planted garden areas, newspaper racks, or kiosks. - c) Posting as to obscure previously posted properly placed materials. - d) Banners, stickers or chalking at any time. - e) Using the drought tolerant landscaped area at the West Campus Turnaround. - f) Placing materials in or on the Student Life & Development (SLD) student mailboxes. - g) Placing or posting materials in residence hall mailboxes or on any ledges in a resident's windows and/or the viewing space of residence hall windows, resident's doors, bulletin boards, etc. - h) Placing materials on or under doors or distributing materials or soliciting for votes without materials by going door-to-door inside university buildings, including residence halls. - i) Campaigning inside any university building except as noted under, Section V, C. 1 Permitted Campaign Activities above. - j) Campaigning inside the ASI Student Government Office, including wearing campaign materials (ie. Buttons, T-Shirts, etc.), distribution of campaign marketing materials, and the storage of any campaign materials. - k) Using the FCS bake sale/information table location. - I) Posting or distributing material of a negative nature.
+Name-calling, slander, or similar offensive activities are prohibited. - m) Harassing students, candidates or other campaign workers. - n) Bribing votes and quid-pro-quo voting. - o) Campaigning in the vicinity of voting or someone about to vote. - p) Providing electronic devices to potential voters to vote on or asking potential voters to use their own electronic device to vote on the spot. - q) Candidates that are current ASI officers and/or employees may not wear ASI gear in candidate and campaign photos or at election events. - Unsolicited Direct Messaging and unsolicited posting through social media and messaging platforms such as Instagram, Facebook, Snapchat, TikTok, Discord, LinkedIn, etc. is prohibited.

-3. ALCOHOL
+ALCOHOL